ShaneD20/BingoRandomizer/README.md

 # How To Use
 The program should find your steam library and find the eldenring.exe path.
-If the progam does not: shift + right click your elden ring executable, select "Copy as path", Paste into the path text box, and remove the quotation marks on either side.
+If the program does not: shift + right click your elden ring executable, select "Copy as path", Paste into the path text box, and remove the quotation marks on either side.

 Put the seed in that you want to use for randomization, and then hit the Randomize button.
 When it is done randomizing, the `Bingo!` button will be activated, and clicking it will launch the game with the randomized regulation bin.
 If a seed is not input one will be randomly created.